 Many misdemeanor drug charges result from routine traffic stops by police officers.
 All too frequently, officers will charge everyone in the vehicle and let the criminal courts sort the cases out.
 Other times, the person nearest the drugs or paraphernalia…or the last one to deny possession, is the only one charged.

-Many drivers are intimidated by overzealous police officers and unwittingly allow vehicle searches that turn up all kinds of contraband, including pipes, rolling papers, scales, roach clips, baggies and loose pills.
+Many drivers are intimidated by overzealous police officers.
+They unwittingly allow vehicle searches that turn up all kinds of contraband, including pipes, rolling papers, scales, roach clips, baggies, and loose pills.
 Often this is accomplished by the threat of a canine search.
-It is ALWAYS a mistake to consent to a search of your vehicle, regardless of the tactics threatened by a law enforcement officer.
+Consenting to a search of your vehicle is ALWAYS a mistake, regardless of what the officer tells you.
 To learn how to handle yourself during traffic stops, check out the brief YouTube video provided by our friends at www.flexyourrights.org.

-Drug cases are difficult to defend.
+Drug cases are challenging to defend.
 Attorney Weisenburger is vastly familiar with the drug laws in Ohio and can thoroughly review and analyze the case against you.
-He can determine if police actions, searches and seizures were illegal, and will do whatever it takes to protect your constitutional rights.
+He can determine if police actions, searches, and seizures were illegal.
+He will do whatever it takes to protect your constitutional rights.

-Mr. Weisenburger and his team of Ohio criminal defense lawyers will not hesitate to challenge the evidence and will fight aggressively to have any drug charges dismissed or reduced.
-He will explore any conceivable option in order to meet your goals in the case and avoid the harsh consequences associated with a drug conviction.
+Mr. Weisenburger will not hesitate to challenge the evidence.
+He will fight aggressively to have any drug charges dismissed or reduced.
+He will explore any conceivable option to meet your goals in the case and avoid the harsh consequences associated with a drug conviction.

 Attorney Weisenburger has over 30 years of courtroom experience in the field of criminal law, handling drug cases in both Portage County & Summit County, including the following charges: